awesome-webextension/webpack-target-webextension/README.md

 ##### function

-If you cannot use asynchronous loading, setup like below.
+If you cannot use asynchronous loading, set up like below.
-This setup requires you having a `manifest.json` being emitted.
+This setup requires you to have a `manifest.json` being emitted.

 ```js
 export default {